Dr Benjamin Zeitlyn

 |download vCarddownload vCard to your mobile|

-- Benjamin is a lecturer in International Education and Development in the Department of Education.
+- I am a lecturer in International Education and Development in the Department of Education.

-- He previously worked as a research fellow in the Consortium for Research on Educational Access Transitions and Equity.
+- I previously worked as a research fellow in the Consortium for Research on Educational Access Transitions and Equity.

-- He has also studied and taught in the Departments of Geography and Anthropology at the University of Sussex.
+- I have also studied and taught in the Departments of Geography and Anthropology at the University of Sussex.

-- Benjamin is a member of the Centre for International Education, the Sussex Centre for Migration Research and the Centre for Innovation and Research in Childhood and Youth.
+- I am a member of the Centre for International Education, the Sussex Centre for Migration Research and the Centre for Innovation and Research in Childhood and Youth.

-- Benjamin is currently working on an evaluation of 'Speed Schools' in Ethiopia, a project aiming to reintegrate children who have dropped out of school into government schools through an accelerated learning programme.
+- An evaluation of 'Speed Schools' in Ethiopia, a project aiming to reintegrate children who have dropped out of school into government schools through an accelerated learning programme with Dr Kwame Akyeampong and Dr Ricardo Sabates.

-- Benjamin's doctoral research, which was part of the AHRC funded 'Home and Away' project, focused on the experiences of children growing up Bangladeshi in London and their role in social change as they negotiate the reproduction of societies.
+- My doctoral research was part of the AHRC funded 'Home and Away' project and focused on the experiences of children growing up Bangladeshi in London and their role in social change as they negotiate the reproduction of societies.
 The project was rated as 'oustanding' by an AHRC review.

-- His research interests include development, education, childhoods, India and Bangladesh, Islam, migration, transnationalism, multiculturalism as well as research methods.
+- My research interests include development, education, childhoods, India and Bangladesh, Islam, migration, transnationalism, multiculturalism as well as research methods.

 Dphil Anthropology (University of Sussex)